bayubagusbagaswara/hackerrank-test/morgan-stanley/README.md

 getSpecialSubstring has the following parameter(s): string s: the input string int k: the maximum number of normal characters allowed in a substring

+# Task Queue

+- Task queues, which allow for asynchronous performance, are an important part of modern processing architectures.
+- Information about a system consisting of several batch processing queues is given.

+Each queue has three parameters:
+1. the maximum number of tasks it can process in a single batch
+2. the time it takes to process a single batch of task in that queue
+3. the number of tasks the queue must process

+Given this information, calculate the minimum time needed to process a set of tasks by the system.

+Example:
+n = 2
+batchSize = [4,3]
+processingTime = [6,5]
+numTasks = [8,8]

+Queue 0 can process a maximum of 4 tasks